jcervas/PA_LWV/README.md

 outcome, which can affect both national politics and a county's relationship with the federal government [@Ansolabehere2002a].
-That the 2011 map is an eyesore vis-a-vis unnecessary splits of county boundaries is revealed clearly in Figure (1)[Maps Of The Proposed Pennsylvania Congressional Districts].
+That the 2011 map is an eyesore vis-a-vis unnecessary splits of county boundaries is revealed clearly in Figure [1](Maps Of The Proposed Pennsylvania Congressional Districts).

 ### Maps Of The Proposed Pennsylvania Congressional Districts
 <img src="Figures/fig_maps.png" alt="Maps Of The Proposed Pennsylvania Congressional Districts" width="450"/>